-Based on a successful pilot program, FDA, as of March 4th, 2019, has implemented a “least burdensome flag” program for the 510(k) clearance process.
-This program allows the submitter (within 60 days) to “throw a flag” on up to two areas in FDA’s response if they feel that the reviewers have not followed FDA’s least burdensome principles.
+Based on a successful pilot program, the FDA has implemented a “least burdensome flag” program for the 510(k) clearance process as of March 4, 2019.
+This program allows the submitter (within 60 days) to “throw a flag” on up to two areas in the FDA’s response if they feel that the reviewers have not followed least burdensome principles: